Top 7 Interior Design Trends for 2020

 Metals are going to be all over the place in 2020.
 We’re talking silver, gold, tin, and as in the image above raw steel.
 Tin panels are predicted to be a popular backsplash option for kitchens.
 The mixed metal decor trend will also be popular.
 Old Gold and bronze metals will work well together.
 Be careful not to mix more than three metals in one space, or your decor could become way too busy and overwhelming for one room.
 The right interior design firm can help you find balance.

-Scope of works include electrical, data, glazed & retractable partitions, flooring, decoration, graphics, signage & furniture.
+Scope of works includes electrical, data, glazed & retractable partitions, flooring, decoration, graphics, signage & furniture.

 Please click the link for further images of Select Interiors projects https://selectinteriors.pixieset.com

 The team at Select Interiors would like to thank all the clients above for their valued orders and would welcome new enquiries.